fncokg/pandoc-tex-numbering/README.md

 - Reset the numbering at the second level sections, such that the numbering will be shown as "1.1.1", "3.2.1" etc.
 - At the beginning of sections, use Chinese numbers "第一章" for the first level sections and English numbers "Section 1.1" for the second level sections.
 - When referred to, use, in turn, "Chapter 1", "第1.1节" etc.
+- For subfigures, use greek letters combined with arabic numbers and replace the parentheses with square brackets, such that the subfigures will be shown as "[α1]", "[β2]" etc.

 **In this case, please note that the `lang_num.py` file must be also included in the same directory as the filter.**